Source: California Invasive Plant Council

 Help get funding for WMAs!

-As of March 8, 2017, California Assembly Member Jim Wood (District 2, North Coast) is looking for co-sponsors to join him in submitting a letter to the Budget Committte requesting $2.0 million in next year's budget for the state's Weed Management Areas (WMAs).
-Here's the draft letter.
-To make this work, we need you to contact your state representatives to get them on board.
-Only you, their constituents, can tell them how funding for your WMA will benefit their district.
-Here's what you do.
+As of April 7, 2017, Assembly Member Jim Wood (District 2, North Coast) and seven co-sponsors have submitted a letter to the Budget Committee requesting $2.0 million in next year's budget for the state's Weed Management Areas (WMAs).
+To convey the importance of this investment in protecting California's natural infrastructure, we need to show how many organizations and individuals across the state care about controlling invasive plants.
+Here's what you do:

 Contact Doug Johnson with any questions.